cabottech/PartKeepr-Backup/README.md

 $ crontab -e
 ```

-Add the following line to schedule a backup at 2:30AM each day.
+Add the following line to schedule a backup at 2:15AM each day.
 Adjust to your install path if needed:

 ```
-15 2 * * * /home/pi/PartKeepr-Backup/partkeepr-backup.sh
+15 2 * * * cd /home/pi/PartKeepr-Backup && /bin/sh ./partkeepr-backup.sh
 ```

 ## What is does